w3c/wot-cg/liaisons.md

 > Until the revised CG Charter becomes active, this liaison remains in draft status.

 This liaison defines the role of the CG with respect to the work of the WG.
-The CG has four primary roles: facilitating a low entry barrier, conducting outreach, organizing plugfests, and developing bindings.
+The CG has four primary roles: facilitating a low entry barrier, conducting outreach,  developing bindings, and organizing plugfests.

 ### Facilitating a Low Entry Barrier